by Nebula Haze

 - Keep everything as neat as possible.
 Try to put away anything that you don’t actually need in the grow room.

 - Keep all electronics off the floor and make sure to untangle any wires, and it’s a great idea to tie them in place.
 A good rule of thumb is “electricity above the waist, water below the waist.”

 - Use a surge protector.
 Many surge protectors are built with holes in the back so they can be mounted directly to a wall.
 Note: a surge protector offers protection for devices plugged into it; it doesn’t protect humans (although a GFCI does)!

 - Always have a smoke detector in your grow room.
 They’re way too cheap to pass up!

 - Get a Ground Fault Circuit Interrupter(GFCI) – Many indoor grows involve having water somewhere near electrical outlets and a GFCI will protect you.
-A GFCI outlet stops power from flowing to the plug in the event of current-leakage (current-leakage equates to severe danger…electrocution!).
-You can also get outlets with GFCIs built-in for those who have experience in changing outlets.
+A GFCI power strip stops power from flowing to the plug in the event of current-leakage (current-leakage equates to severe danger…electrocution!).
+If you don’t want to use a power strip, you can get outlets with GFCIs built-in (for those who have experience in changing outlets).

 - Check your circuit breaker to make sure it can handle the amount of electricity you plan to use.

 If you’re getting set up with a new grow room, or just getting started growing in a space for the first time, there are a few things you need to do before you ever plug anything in!
 In addition to standard electrical safety precautions inside the grow room, you want to make sure your grow space can support the amount of power you need.

 Once you know which plugs you’re going to use for your grow, you need to calculate how much energy your grow lights and fans will need (as explained in today’s article).
 Armed with that knowledge, you can make sure your outlets can support that much energy usage.